HL7/PDDI-CDS/pages/_includes/start.md

 * highlight specific instances that are unique to this implementation -->

-[CQL](https://ecqi.healthit.gov/cql-clinical-quality-language) was developed by HL7 for clinical experts to express knowledge in an author-friendly and human-readable but computable language.
+It is RECOMMENDED that a CDS rule execution engine for PDDI CDS be able to execute CDS rules written in [CQL](https://ecqi.healthit.gov/cql-clinical-quality-language).
+CQL was developed by HL7 for clinical experts to express knowledge in an author-friendly and human-readable but computable language.

 All artifact logic using CQL are wrapped in a container called a library.
 There is a set of declarations documented in the [CQL Specification](http://cql.hl7.org) that need to be defined to provide information about the library.
 Those declarations are Library, Data Models, Libraries, Terminology, Parameters, Context and Statements.